 In 2020, research showed that 81% of breaches were the result of poor password security.
 This statistic should be a cause for concern since some of your employees may be using weak passwords or reusing codes for both their personal and work accounts.

-Employee training is one of the easiest and best ways to help staff members keep their logins secure.
+Employee training is one of the easiest and best ways to help staff keep their logins secure.
 Encourage them to follow these guidelines: